httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Digest field calculations are tied to the `Content-Encoding` and `Content-Type` header fields.
 Therefore, a given resource may have multiple different checksum values when transferred with HTTP.
-To allow both parties to exchange a simple checksum with no content codings (see {{Section 8.4.1 of SEMANTICS}}), two more digest-algorithms are added ("id-sha-256" and "id-sha-512").

 Digest fields do not provide integrity for
 HTTP messages or fields.
 However, they can be combined with other mechanisms that